 If a student seems to struggle with dance or does not like it, please reach out to us to discuss your concerns.
 We will try and come up with a solution to make it work for each student.

 Why is tuition the same every month when some months like December have only 2 or 3 classes?

-The tuition amount is averaged out over the year.
+The tuition amount is averaged out over the 10 month season.
 Sometimes there are 4 classes, sometimes there are 5 and in December there may be 2 or 3.
 The averaged tuition makes it easier for you to know that the account will be charged the exact same amount each month and makes the cost less for some months when there are 5 classes.
 If tuition were less in December, monthly tuition would be more for the rest of the year.